yuvalmGS/gigaspaces-wiki-jekyll/xap97net/terminology---runtime-components.markdown

 A container that hosts a [Processing Unit|Terminology - Basic Components#Processing Unit].

-~Key sentence: The Processing Unit can run only inside a hosting Processing Unit Container.~
+{% sub %}Key sentence: The Processing Unit can run only inside a hosting Processing Unit Container.{% endsub %}

 {% endcolumn %}